oualidelhasnaouiofficial/Portfolio-Website/README.md

 <p align="center">
   <strong>
-    A professional, multilingual, and fully customizable personal website built with Laravel, Botble CMS, and Bootstrap 5.
+    A professional, multilingual, and fully customizable personal website built with Laravel and Bootstrap 5.
   </strong><br/>
   Showcasing your skills, experience, and projects in the most elegant digital format possible.
 </p>